-As recent big data use cases have confirmed beyond doubt, the big data fabric was the game-changer, as explained in Big Data Fabric: A Necessity for Any Successful Big Data Initiative.
+As recent big data use cases have confirmed beyond doubt, the big data fabric was a game-changer, as explained in Big Data Fabric: A Necessity for Any Successful Big Data Initiative.
 The big data fabric platform offers end-to-end security coupled with assisted data integration and self-serve analytics capabilities for the average business user.
-The article also discusses another related technology — data virtualization, which is invaluable for:
+The article also discusses another related technology – data virtualization, which is invaluable for:

 - Accessing a wide variety of data

 - Conducting big data analysis without technical skills